-Class Hours: 3 Lecture.
-Strongly Recommended Preparation: ENG 101B and MATH 101 or equivalent knowledge of housekeeping technical operations.
+Strongly Recommended Preparation: ENG 101B and MATH 101 or equivalent.

+HM 63 is an introductory course in hotel housekeeping management.
+This course provides instruction in the administrative, managerial, professional and technical skills and duties related to the executive position.
+This course explores the three key areas of expertise required of an executive housekeeper: management of resources, administration of assets and knowledge of housekeeping technical operations.
 The course content will include a historical prospective of the lodging industry, application of management concepts, interdepartmental communication procedures, structural planning of the housekeeping department, staffing requirements, inventory and equipment requirements, housekeeping equipment and supplies, linen management, laundry room management, cleaning functions, human resources management, administrative controls and risk and environmental management.
 (AA)